 Similarly, the entire financial world is predicated on discounted cash flows: the notion that a dollar today is worth more than the promise of a dollar tomorrow.

 That doesn’t mean tomorrow isn’t important, but our tendency to fall victim to “Present bias” leads to some of the most devastating misallocations of resources we can make.
 Consider this: according to one study, more than a quarter of younger workers haven’t saved any money at all for retirement.
 And more than one-third of all workers of all ages have set aside less than $1,000 toward retirement.
 Now to some degree, this is unavoidable.
-A lot of people simply aren’t getting paid what they are worth.
-One good way to approach this is to make sure that you are investing every dollar for which your company provides matching funds and every fractional share of stock the company is offering to employees at a discount.
+A lot of people simply aren’t getting paid what they’re worth.
+But readers of this column tend to be compensated well enough to be able to take ownership of their financial future.
+One good way to approach this is to make sure that you’re investing every dollar for which your company provides matching funds, and every fractional share of stock the company is offering to employees at a discount.

 Ultimately, though, the best way to avoid the catastrophic results these biases can lead to—along with the other ones we didn’t have the time or space to discuss here—is to have a planning discussion with a financial adviser who can provide you with the independent, clear-eyed view that can save you from a host of tricks of the mind.

 Fear and greed are some primal emotions.
 So is love for your family.
 But in its own way, sober reflection is also an emotion.
 Let it work for you.